opendicom/DECK_WebTransport/dicm2deck/README.md

    - l long pixel 7FE00010 (not implemented)
    - v very long pixel 7FE00010 (not implemented 64 bits)

-Note 1:
+Note:
-the DICOM explicit little endian syntax represents pixels in native format, that is as a succession of lines without any markup between them.
+the DICOM explicit little endian syntax represents pixels in native format, that is, as a succession of lines without any markup between them.
-This applies also to multiframe images where the first line of the next frames follows immediately the last line of the previous one.
+This applies also to multiframe images where the first line of the next frame follows immediately the last line of the previous one.

-Note 2:
-f,d,l,v are not implemented because we haven't ever seen any sample of them, and also because the compression htj2k which we apply to the output pixel supports byte and short pixels only.

 ### Testing environment

-In the folder tests are found DICM test files.
+The folder Testing contains canonicalized test files.
+The modified storescp outputs DICOM datasets received as files into this directory.

-When dicm2deck outputs a file, we configured CMake targets
+dicm2deck may produce files as output.
+We configured CMake targets

 ![dicm2cda conf](../doc/testCLionConf.png)

-to write them into a folder automatically create by CLion IDE: cmake-build-debug/Testing/Temporary
+to write them into a folder automatically created by CLion (the IDE we use): cmake-build-debug/Testing/Temporary

 ![see](../doc/CLionProject.png)

-Please modify CMake target configuration for your own use case.

 ### dicm2deck targets: